-At this time the Firm identifies the following potential or actual conflicts of interest:
+At this time the Firm identifies the following potential or actual conflicts of interest (17g-5(b)):

-(1) EJR is paid by issuers or underwriters to determine credit ratings with respect to securities or money market instruments they issue or underwrite.

-(2) EJR is paid by obligors to determine credit ratings with respect to the obligors.

-(3) EJR is paid by entities to determine credit ratings with respect to obligations of third parties where such entities may own investments or have entered into transactions that could be impacted by a credit rating issued by EJR.
+- (1) EJR is paid by issuers or underwriters to determine credit ratings with respect to securities or money market instruments they issue or underwrite.
+Example: A paying client and requestor of a rating has an economic interest in achieving a certain rating level. - (2) EJR is paid by obligors to determine credit ratings with respect to the obligors.
+Example: A paying client / obligor has an economic interest in achieving a certain rating level. - (3) EJR is paid by entities to determine credit ratings with respect to obligations of third parties where such entities may own investments or have entered into transactions that could be impacted by a credit rating issued by EJR.

+Example: A paying client / obligor has an economic interest in achieving a certain rating level.